mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

 Until recently, the conventional thinking was that our brains were hardwired at birth and therefore unchangeable.
 In actuality, our brains are like malleable plastic that is constantly being reshaped by our daily experiences.

-Science has also revealed that our belief's about ourselves, what we think and feel about our abilities and our beliefs about 'success' and 'failure' hugely influence our outcomes.
+Science has also revealed that our beliefs about ourselves, what we think and feel about our abilities and our beliefs about 'success' and 'failure' hugely influence our outcomes.

-In this exploration we'll challenge you to think about how neuroplaticity and and a Growth Mindset will boost your capabilities in learning.
+In this exploration we'll challenge you to think about how neuroplasticity and a Growth Mindset will boost your capabilities in learning.

 ## Timebox